● Methodology · How we investigate

 1. Snapshot Scan

 The starting point.
-A 1-page exposure summary delivered within 48 hours, free of charge.
+A two-page exposure summary delivered within 48 hours, free of charge.
 We check public sources, breach databases, people-search platforms, and the data broker surface.
 If there is nothing significant to report, we say so.
 If there is, the summary names the categories of exposure and which service, if any, addresses them.

 2. Qualification